jmjuanes/redocus/README.md

 This will process the input Markdown files, apply the React components and layout, and generate the corresponding HTML files in the output directory.

 That's it!
-You now have a static site generated using React and MDX.
+You now have a static site generated using React.

 ## Contributing